 Future global economy

 Once we understand the economic history of the world, we will be in a position to know how the global economy is going to shift.
 In 2000, the top 5 economies of the world were all Western, excluding Japan.
-But the IMF’s 2019 GDP estimates put China and India in the 2nd and 5th positions.
+But the IMF’s 2019 GDP estimates put India and China in the 5th and 2nd positions.
 Given that these two countries are growing faster than countries in the West, both India and China will likely take back their top two spots in the coming decades.
 A study by PricewaterhouseCoopers predicts the same.

 “Emerging markets (E7) could grow around twice as fast as advanced economies (G7) on average… As a result, six of the seven largest economies in the world are projected to be emerging economies in 2050 led by China (1st), India (2nd), and Indonesia (4th)… The U.S. could be down to third place in the global GDP rankings while the EU27’s share of world GDP could fall below 10 percent by 2050,” according to PWC.

-A study by Standard Chartered also projects China and India to be the two leading economies in the world by 2030, with India seeing rapid growth in excess of 300 percent over the next decade.
+A study by Standard Chartered also projects India and China to be the two leading economies in the world by 2030, with India seeing rapid growth in excess of 300 percent over the next decade.
 While the numbers and dates might turn out to be misleading in these studies, it can be said with reasonable confidence that the overall trend of this century will be the economic return of the East.
-And with it, the definitions of what it means to be a first world or a third world country will also change.
+And with it, the definitions of what it means to be a first-world or a third-world country will also change.